pipipeach/JHU_GettingCleaningData/README.md

 The obtained dataset was randomly partitioned into two sets, (i) 70% of the volunteers were selected for generating the training data, (ii)  30% of the volunteers were selected for the test data.

-### A Code book created with the DataMaid Library
+### A Code book was created with the DataMaid Library
 - Function call: `dataMaid::makeDataReport(data = tidydf, mode = c("summarize", "visualize", "check"), smartNum = FALSE, file = "codebook_tidydf.Rmd", checks = list(character = "showAllFactorLevels", factor = "showAllFactorLevels", labelled = "showAllFactorLevels", haven_labelled = "showAllFactorLevels", numeric = NULL, integer = NULL, logical = NULL, Date = NULL), listChecks = FALSE, maxProbVals = Inf, codebook = TRUE, reportTitle = "Codebook for tidydf
 - then edited and saved as CodeBook.md

 ### Full Instructions, please follow Steps:

 **STEP 1:**

-- First setup the ecosystem of packages to work with tidy data *dplyr, a part of the tidyverse, in R,  must be installed for the script to run*
+First setup the ecosystem of packages to work with tidy data *dplyr, a part of the tidyverse, in R,  must be installed for the script to run*
 ### The easiest way to get dplyr is to install the whole tidyverse:
 install.packages("tidyverse")